muhammadsalek/MovieLens-Recommendation-System/README.md

-🎬 Movie Recommendation System – MovieLens
-Task Overview
+👉 Download MovieLens 100K Dataset (ml-100k.zip)

+This dataset contains 100,000 ratings from 943 users on 1,682 movies.
+It's widely used for building and evaluating recommender systems.

+📄 Final README for MovieLens 100K Recommendation System Project Overview

-The goal was to develop a Top-N movie recommendation system using the MovieLens dataset.
-The system should suggest movies for a given user, using collaborative filtering, matrix factorization, and optionally deep learning-based approaches, and evaluate them with standard metrics.
+This project implements a Top-N movie recommendation system using the MovieLens 100K dataset.
+The system employs collaborative filtering, matrix factorization, and evaluates models using standard metrics like Precision, Recall, and NDCG.

-1️⃣ Approaches Implemented
+🧠 Approaches Implemented
 a) Collaborative Filtering

-User-Based CF (UBCF):
+User-Based CF (UBCF): Recommends movies based on similar users' preferences.

-Similar users’ preferences are used to recommend unseen movies.

-Similarity measure: Cosine similarity.
+Similarity Measure: Cosine similarity.

-Number of neighbors: 30.
+Number of Neighbors: 30.

-Item-Based CF (IBCF):

-Movies similar to the ones a user liked are recommended.
+Item-Based CF (IBCF): Recommends movies similar to those a user liked.

-Similarity measure: Cosine similarity.
+Similarity Measure: Cosine similarity.

-Number of neighbors: 30.
+Number of Neighbors: 30.

 b) Matrix Factorization

-SVD (Singular Value Decomposition)

-Reduced user-item matrix into latent factors.
+SVD (Singular Value Decomposition): Decomposes the user-item matrix into latent factors.

+Latent Dimensions: 20.

+Iterations: 20.

-Trained using recosystem with 20 latent dimensions and 20 iterations.
+Trained using the recosystem package.

-Can capture complex user-movie interactions.

 c) Optional Enhancement

-Neural embeddings / Deep learning (via keras) was prepared for future experimentation, though not fully implemented in this workflow.
+Neural Embeddings / Deep Learning: Prepared for future experimentation using Keras.

-2️⃣ Data Preparation
+📊 Data Preparation

-Removed users with <5 ratings and movies with <10 ratings to reduce sparsity.
+Removed users with fewer than 5 ratings and movies with fewer than 10 ratings to reduce sparsity.

 Created a realRatingMatrix for collaborative filtering.

-Rating sparsity: ~90.98% (typical for large-scale recommendation datasets).
+Rating sparsity: ~90.98%.

-Added timestamp → converted to datetime → analyzed rating trends over years.
+Converted timestamps to datetime and analyzed rating trends over the years.

-3️⃣ Evaluation
+📈 Evaluation Metrics

 Metrics computed on Top-10 recommendations: